MiroslavKolosnjaji/MembershipService/README.md

 - __JSON:__ Data interchange format for communication between the client and the server.

 ### Conclusion
-This MemberService microservice epitomizes contemporary Java development methodologies by leveraging reactive programming, clean architecture, and robust testing methodologies, including Behavior-Driven Development (BDD), to deliver efficient and scalable membership menagement functionality.
+The MembershipService microservice embodies modern Java development methodologies, integrating robust testing practices, clean architecture, and reactive programming techniques.
+These elements collectively ensure the delivery of resilient and scalable membership management functionality.